Everything you need to know...

 - K.J.
 Lesker UHV, Von Ardenne Anlagen Technik Cluster coating deposition systems

-- A full range of analytical equipment for characterisation of the mechanical, tribological, high temperature, corrosion and corrosion-erosion properties of thin films
+- analytical equipment for characterisation of the mechanical, tribological, high temperature, corrosion and corrosion-erosion properties of thin films

-- The microelectronic materials and sensors group at TFRC operates a range of electrochemical and chemical deposition systems as well as specialised coating characterisation analytical equipment
+- the microelectronic materials and sensors group at the Thin Films Research Centre (TFRC), operating a range of electrochemical and chemical deposition systems as well as specialised coating characterisation analytical equipment.

 All applicants should hold a strong undergraduate degree (2.1 or above) and/or a relevant masters qualification (or expectation of the same).